KKBOX/fire-app-sample-project/README.markdown

 ## How To Run On Heroku

 * heroku create -s cedar
-* git push heruko master
+* git push heroku master

 ## License